-Could also be useful when validity of update depends on status of related object , but only if checks for that are at the DB level.
+When the validity of an update depends on the status of a related object, you might also be able to put the checks for that at the database level and rely purely on the ACID guarantees provided by the DB.
 For example, let's say we can link items to a group, but only if the group has status “Active”.
 We can enforce this at the DB level if we link items to a separate table holding IDs for active groups.
 This way, if we have a transaction adding an item to a group and a concurrent transaction making that group inactive (thus removing it from the active groups table), the DB will not allow both transactions to succeed.

 Higher transaction isolation levels

 - Lack of flexibility: For this to work, everything you do as part of an operation needs to happens inside the same database transaction (like pessimistic locking)